akmn35/new.dist/README.md

 #> [1] 0.04952547
 ```

-`ptpmd` Distribution function for the Power Muth distribution
+`ptpmd` Distribution function for the Power Muth Distribution shape
-shape(beta) and scale(alpha) parameters.
+(beta) and scale (alpha) parameters.

 ``` r
 library(new.dist)